defined perimeter

 Zero trust networking capabilities are focused more on a contextual identity-based model.
 For example, who is the user, what are they doing, where are they coming in from, is their endpoint up to date from threat posture perspectives, and what is the rest of your environment saying about these endpoints?

-Once all this is done, they are entitled to communicate, similar to granting a conditional firewall rule based on a range of policies, not just a Y/N. For example, has there been a malware check at the last minute, a 2-factor authentication process, etc.?
+Once all this is done, they are entitled to communicate, like granting a conditional firewall rule based on a range of policies, not just a Y/N. For example, has there been a malware check at the last minute, a 2-factor authentication process, etc.?

 I envision a Zero Trust Network ZTN solution with several components.
 A client will effectively communicate with a controller and then a gateway.
 The gateway acts as the enforcement point used to segment the infrastructure you seek to protect logically.
 The enforcement point could be in front of a specific set of applications or subnets you want to segment.